Don Pedro (Much Ado About Nothing): Europe

-In 2006, Nicholas Ofczarek played Don Pedro in the German language production, Viel Lärm um Nichts, at the Burgtheater in Austria.
-Don Pedro was referred to as "Prinz Pedro" and wore a "goldensten Trainingsanzug" (golden tracksuit).
+In 2006, Nicholas Ofczarek played Don Pedro in the German language production, Viel Lärm um nichts, at the Burgtheater in Austria.
+Don Pedro was referred to as "Prinz Pedro" and wore a "goldensten Trainingsanzug" (most golden tracksuit).

-Robert Beyer played both Don Pedro and Don John in Viel Lärm um Nichts in 2013 at the Shaubühne theatre in Berlin, Germany.
+Robert Beyer played both Don Pedro and Don John in Viel Lärm um nichts in 2013 at the Schaubühne theatre in Berlin, Germany.
 For part of the performance, Don Pedro is dressed as Kermit the Frog.

 UK

 At the National Theatre Company, Don Pedro has been performed by Derek Jacobi (1967) in a production that was also filmed for television.
 Julian Wadham portrayed Don Pedro also at the National in 2007 in Nicholas Hytner's production set in 19th century Italy.

 At the Royal Shakespeare Company, Don Pedro has been portrayed by Norman Rodway (1968), Jeffery Dench (1971), Robin Ellis (1976), Derek Godfrey (1982), David Lyon (1988), John Carlisle (1990), Clive Wood (2002), Patrick Robinson (2006), Shiv Grewal (2012), and John Hodgkinson (2014), though the show was referred to as Love’s Labour’s Won.
 The 1988 performance featuring David Lyon's Don Pedro was set during World War II; Don Pedro and company arrived in Messina via helicopter.
 Clive Wood's 2002 Don Pedro was described as "nervously enthusiastic, well turned-out, and slightly camp" upon his arrival at Messina.
 Shiv Grewal's 2012 Don Pedro was just returning from a peace-keeping mission with the UN.

 At Shakespeare's Globe in London, the role of Don Pedro has been performed by Ewan Stewart (2011) and Steve John Shepherd (2017).

-In 2005, Charles Edwards played Don Pedro in Peter Hall's production at the Theater Royal in Bath.
+In 2005, Charles Edwards played Don Pedro in Peter Hall's production at the Theatre Royal, Bath.
 Edwards' Don Pedro has a "homosexual fixation with Claudio" which explained his willingness to believe Hero's unfaithfulness and thus prevent Claudio from marrying.
 Edwards later went on to play Benedick in Much Ado in 2011 at Shakespeare's Globe.

 In 1993, Jack Ellis played Don Pedro at the Queen's Theatre in London.
 James Garnon played Don Pedro in Mark Rylance's 2013 production at The Old Vic in London.
 Adam James played Don Pedro in Josie Rourke's 2011 production at the Wyndham Theatre.
 Don Pedro has also been portrayed by Peter Guinness in 2018’s production of Much Ado About Nothing at the Rose Theatre in Kingston, directed by Simon Dormandy.
 In Simon Dormandy's Much Ado, Don Pedro and company were members of the mafia.